-MASTER:

-A simple control found on most amps today, these serve to balance the playing level of the two channels.
-They enable the pre-amps GAIN control to be used in a wide range of settings, while never having to affect the listening level.
-On the SINGLE RECTIFIER 50 these MASTERS serve another purpose as well.
-When the FX LOOP is in use, these MASTER controls double as Effects Loop Send Level controls.
+MASTER: A simple control found on most amps today, these serve to balance the playing level of the two channels.
+They enable the pre-amps Gain Control to be used in a wide range of settings, while never having to affect the listening level.
+On the T-VERB these MASTERS serve another purpose as well.
+When the FX Loop is switched out of Bypass and programmed to either channel specifically or, simply ON all the time, these MASTER Controls double as FX Loop Send Level Controls.

 This is not their primary function, but the setting here does affect the channels' Send strength.
-We have found the middle ranges through to be vary well behaved for most effects.
-Setting the MASTERS in this region should make for trouble free effects interfacing when using the loop.
+This is not a problem because the TREMO'S loop also incorporates a Master Send Level Control that compensates for the possible level mismatch when using the MASTER'S to balance the channels.
+We have found the middle ranges through to be very well behaved for most effects.
+Setting the MASTERS in this region should make for trouble free FX interfacing when using the loop.